jenkins-x/jx-docs/content/en/blog/news/2021-no-docker.md

 However if you are building/testing/debugging software to deploy on kubernetes we highly recommend you consider reclaiming the memory, CPU & disk from your laptop and stop running docker locally and just use more kubernetes.

-It will help you go faster, find those kubernetes related issues sooner and help you learn more about kubernetes which will be handy for figuring out production issues.
+It will help you go faster, find those kubernetes related issues sooner and help you learn more about kubernetes which will be useful for figuring out production issues whenever they happen.